TexasInstruments/edgeai-tensorlab/docs/det3d_quantization.md

 Quantization (especially 8-bit Quantization) is important to get best throughput for inference.
 Quantization can be done using either **Post Training Quantization (PTQ)** or **Quantization Aware Training (QAT)**.
 TIDL natively supports PTQ to quantize floating point models.

 The guidelines provided in the **[quantization documentation](https://github.com/TexasInstruments/edgeai-torchvision/blob/master/docs/pixel2pixel/Quantization.md)** are important to get the best accuracy with quantization.
-This repository also suggests quantization friendly models in the "3D Object Detection Model Zoo" page.

-However, in case there is significant accuracy drop, it is possible to improve the accuracy using QAT.
+However, in case there is significant accuracy drop native PTQ in TIDL, then it is possible to improve the accuracy using QAT.
 Please read more about QAT at [edgeai-torchvision](https://github.com/TexasInstruments/edgeai-torchvision) and its [quantization documentation](https://github.com/TexasInstruments/edgeai-torchvision/blob/master/docs/pixel2pixel/Quantization.md).

-Although the repository does QAT, the quantized weights are still kept as discrete floating point values.
+Although this repository does QAT with the help of [edgeai-torchvision](https://github.com/TexasInstruments/edgeai-torchvision), the quantized weights are still kept as discrete floating point values.
 Activation range information is inserted into the model using Clip functions, wherever appropriate.
 TIDL will convert these QAT models to fixed point using these ranges and the discrete weights.

 ## Features in this repository